Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 - WordPress version 5.5.1

 You can download the source code plugin from the link below.
 This source code is added to the custom plugin.
 Once you add this plugin to your demo site, just activate the plugin.
-It will work as same as the source code of child theme above.
+It will work as same as the source code of the child theme above.